spf13/cobra/README.md

     command.SetUsageTemplate(s string)

+## Debugging

+Cobra provides a ‘DebugFlags’ method on a command which when called will print out everything Cobra knows about the flags for each command

+### Example

+    command.DebugFlags()

 ## Release Notes
+* **0.9.0** June 17, 2014
+  * flags can appears anywhere in the args (provided they are unambiguous)
+  * --help prints usage screen for app or command
+  * Prefix matching for commands
+  * Cleaner looking help and usage output
+  * Extensive test suite
 * **0.8.0** Nov 5, 2013
   * Reworked interface to remove commander completely
   * Command now primary structure